elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/009-unix-style-command-line-applications.md

 Holy cow, this was a hard article to write!
 When I originally decided to write a `cat` clone, I worried that the example would be too trivial and boring to be worth writing about.
 However, once I actually implemented it and sat down to write this article, I realized that building command-line applications that respect Unix philosophy and play nice with others is harder than it seems on the surface.

 Rather than treating this article as a definitive reference for how to build good command-line applications, perhaps we can instead use it as a jumping-off point for future topics to cover in a more self-contained fashion.
 I'd love to hear your thoughts on what topics in particular interested you and what areas you think should have been covered in greater detail.

+> NOTE: If you'd like to learn more about this topic, consider doing the Practicing Ruby self-guided course on [Streams, Files, and Sockets](https://practicingruby.com/articles/study-guide-1?u=dc2ab0f9bb).
+You've already completed one of its reading exercises by reading this article!